Owl.System (Owl v0.13.0)

 Functions

 If URL is found in logged message, then password in it is masked with asterisks.
-Additionally, it is possible to explicitly mark a whole argument as secret.
+Additionally, it is possible to explicitly mark env values and arguments as secret for safe logging.
+See examples for details.

 Examples